 - on the basis of a review of documents filed in the case.

-Your patent application will be accepted when all the requirements in our examination reports have been met.
+Your patent application will be accepted when it meets all eligibility criteria in the Patents Act and Regulations.

-You may request that acceptance of your application is delayed by up to 12 months from the date the first examination report was issued.
-You must file this request before we accept your application.
+You may request acceptance of your application to be delayed by up to 12 months from the date the first examination report was issued.
+You must make this request before we accept your application.

-Acceptance of a patent application is advertised in the Journal of the Intellectual Property Office of New Zealand, which is electronically published by us on a monthly basis.
+Acceptance of a patent application is advertised in the Journal of the Intellectual Property Office of New Zealand, which is electronically published on a monthly basis.

-Once we have accepted an application, there is a three month period in which any person may oppose the grant of an accepted patent application.
+Once we have accepted your application, there is a three month period in which any person may oppose the grant of the patent .

 To oppose the grant of a patent, an opponent must apply in writing, setting out the grounds of the opposition.